 The FDA-approved procedure involves placing a temporary, soft balloon inside the patient’s stomach (endoluminal) for six months.
 The balloon takes up space in the stomach, limiting food intake and reinforcing proper portion control.

-Patients must be willing to follow a 6-month health program, beginning with the placement of the temporary balloon.
+Patients must be willing to follow a 6-month health program with a weight loss clinic, beginning with the placement of the temporary balloon.
 The program includes a healthy diet and exercise plan, which are critical for patients to achieve significant weight loss results.
 Not all patients are candidates for this procedure.
 Patients should have a body mass index (BMI) of 30 to 40.

 Patients will receive coaching from Dr. Erick Alayo and our dietitian.